Automation & AI

 Start with the process, then choose the tool.

 Automation works best after the process is understood.
 We map the workflow, identify the bottleneck, then build the simplest useful system.
+The goal is not to automate for novelty.
+The goal is to reduce manual admin, missed handoffs, slow reporting and repetitive work that drains staff time.

 Services